 If you open this folder, you will find three subfolders - Local, LocalLow, and Roaming - each containing particular AppData folders.

-How to Find the Appdata Folder on Windows 10
+How to Find the Appdata Folder on Windows 10 and 11

 The AppData is in the C:\Users\Bill\AppData folder.
 There are two ways you can view the AppData folder: